-Develop a Timetable - You will have two (2) hours to complete the scored 100 items.
+Develop a Timetable - You will have two (2) hours and (36) minutes to complete the 130 items.
 Always answer the easier questions first.
 Never spend too much time on any one question.
 You may go back to questions that you skip.